As an Amazon Associate, I earn from qualifying purchases.

 • The smaller the beets, the more tender they will be.
 If your store only sells large ones, cut them in quarters or eighths before roasting.

-• You can roast whole beets, but they will need 20-25 minutes in the air fryer.
+• You can roast the beets whole, but they will need 20-25 minutes in the air fryer.
 They will cook a bit faster if you wrap the beets in a pouch made of foil prior to adding them to the air fryer.

 a plate of beets topped with parsley